 The merchant POS and Ecomm will be enhanced to provide an option to accept payment via Al Ansari digital pay application.

-The mode of payment acceptance at NI POS or Ecomm will be via QR presentation, where the QR will be scanned by customer and payment will be initiated by customer to an merchant.
+The mode of payment acceptance at NI POS or Ecomm will be via QR presentation, where the QR will be scanned by the customer using the Al Ansari Digital Pay application, and the payment will be initiated by the customer to the merchant.

-Al Ansari Digital Pay will orchestrate to below –
+Al Ansari Digital Pay will orchestrate the below –

 Debit the amount from Senders wallet

-Below API can be used for both debit and credit request for P to P – https://developer.network.ae/docs/read/card_services/version_2/Card_Transaction
+Below API can be used for both debit and credit request for P to M – https://developer.network.ae/docs/read/card_services/version_2/Card_Transaction

 The credit to NI merchant will be part of the settlement and still under discussion.